onecommons/vesper/doc/source/spec.rst

 Both the property name and value are expressions.
 In this example, the property names is simply string constants while the property value are property references.
-In the next example, the property name is a property reference and property value is a more complex expression.
-It uses the MERGEALL option to return a single dictionary of login services where the name of the service is the property and the value depends on the type of service. [#f1]_
+In the next example, the property name is the object id and property value is a more complex expression.
+It uses the MERGEALL option to return a single dictionary that is a merge of the results.

 .. code-block:: jsonql

  {
-    service : maybe facebook_uid or maybe email MERGEALL
+    id : upper(displayname)
+    MERGEALL
   }